fhumbertodf/dicionario/Textos01.md

 It is summer vacation.
 Grace is very excited.
 This summer will be fun.
-Grace is going to visit her Grandparents.
+Grace is going to visit her grandparents.
 They have a cottage.
 The cottage is on Lake Erie.
 It is a lot of fun.